 What information can be provided to registered victims?

-- The date and the details regarding, of when the young person who was, is or may be, released from custody for any reason;
+- The date and the details about when the young person who was, is or may be, released from custody for any reason;

 - Details of any escape from custody by the young person;